chbndrhnns/pycharm-plugin-connexion/inbox.md

 - [ ] feat: Block list: Do not allow names from typing or collections.abc.
 - [ ] feat: Configure default base classes
 - [ ] commit: if it fails for hooks, add option keep selection of files (docs/keep-commit-selection/spec.md, stash)
-- [ ] feat: Show red bubble if introduce parameter object is not available
 - [ ] feat: Collect symbols to check against for stdlib clashes dynamically
 - [ ] feat: Support what is tested in _testNestedConstructor_InsideDict_WrapsInnerArgument

 ## In Progress Tasks

-- [ ] feat: Offer NamedTuple, TypedDict and pydantic.BaseModel as bases for parameter object
 - [ ] feat: Re-use import for qualified names
 - [ ] refactor: Performance (spec/performance.md)

 ## Completed Tasks (newest first)

+- [x] feat: Offer NamedTuple, TypedDict and pydantic.BaseModel as bases for parameter object
+- [x] fix: Missing introduce parameter action if caret on type annotation of argument
+- [x] fix: Duplicate entries in refactoring menu
 - [x] fix: Marks symbols referenced in `patch()` as unresolved although they exist (imported)
 - [x] fix: Add to __all__ is missing the plugin prefix and shold probably go away
 - [x] fix: Inspection "Symbol 'InMemNetboxPrefixMatches' is not exported in package __all__" should ignore private